Epistle of 2nd Peter

 19 (Alternate reading): But we have a more certain word than that, which you are doing well to heed as a light that shines in the darkness until the day dawns and the daystar arises in your hearts.
 (That word is the Scriptures.)

-20 First, know this: No prophecy in the Scriptures ever loosed forth through the prophets own private (understanding, speculation, or intention).
+20 First, know this: No prophecy in the Scriptures ever unraveled through the prophets own private (understanding, speculation, or intention).

 21 For prophecy did not, in the olden days, come forth by human will.
 Instead, holy men of God spoke as the Holy Spirit moved them to speak.